leon-ai/docs.getleon.ai/docs/tests.md

 ## Unit

-Software are made of chunks and the purpose of unit tests is to test these chunks of the project.
+Softwares are made of chunks and the purpose of unit tests is to test these chunks of the project.

 Leon uses unit testing to test the chunks of his core.